50+ Sample Demand Letter Templates – Free PDF, Word Example

 Identify Your Objectives

-Before writing your demand letter, it’s important to identify what you’re hoping to achieve with the document.
+Before writing your demand letter, it’s important to identify what you hope to achieve with the document.
 Are you looking for monetary compensation?
-Or do you just want a written apology?
-Being clear on your objectives will help ensure that your letter is focused and succinct.
+Or do you want a written apology?
+Being clear on your objectives will help ensure that your letter is focused and concise.

 Research Your Claim